 Filing an injury claim?
-An Atlanta car accident attorney with the Law Offices of Shane Smith can help determine who was at fault and what types of evidence will be necessary to support your case.
+An Atlanta car accident attorney with Shane Smith Law can help determine who was at fault and what types of evidence will be necessary to support your case.
 Distracted driving is one type of negligence that is common in many crashes.
 While some forms of distracted driving are more known than others, anything that takes a driver’s eyes off the road for even a second could result in a collision.

 The following are 10 distractive behaviors that could cause a car accident: